KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * removes stale uninstall metadata and registry ghosts
 * re-checks reported leftover paths before showing a warning, which reduces false leftover alerts

+If the browser is installed on an external drive instead of `C:`, install-linked browser data and related install-path tracking can follow that selected external location instead of staying only on the main system drive.

 ## Network Activity

 This browser is not offline-only.
 Outbound network traffic still occurs when the user does one of the following: